-Distribute Post-it Notes to students.
-Ask them to write on a separate Post-it Note the name of the country each article of clothing came from.
+Distribute sticky notes to students.
+Ask them to write on a separate sticky note the name of the country each article of clothing came from.
 On the board, draw a horizontal line, long enough to fit many different country names.

-Ask students to place their Post-it Notes above the line, organizing the data by country.
+Ask students to place their sticky notes above the line, organizing the data by country.
 Volunteers should write the names for countries along the bottom of the line.
 This graph is called a frequency graph because it shows how often (frequently) each country occurs.